apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/INSERT.md

 Notice:

 When executing the `INSERT` statement, the default behavior is to filter the data that does not conform to the target table format, such as the string is too long.
 However, for business scenarios that require data not to be filtered, you can set the session variable `enable_insert_strict` to `true` to ensure that `INSERT` will not be executed successfully when data is filtered out.
+When executing the `IGNORE` statement, will omit the session variable `enable_insert_strict` and filter the data that does not conform to the target table format.

 ### Example